ngxs/store/docs/advanced/life-cycle.md

 export class AppModule {}
 ```

-The above example is used only for demonstrating purposes!
+The above example is used only for demonstration purposes!
 This code will throw an error because the `getVersion` method is invoked before the `version` property is set.
 Why?
-Because `ngxsOnInit` methods on states are invoked earlier!
+Because the `ngxsOnInit` methods on states are invoked before the `APP_INITIALIZER` is invoked!

 ### Solution